Dunbartonshire

 Dunbartonshire (Siorrachd Dhùn Breatann) or the County of Dumbarton is a historic county, lieutenancy area and registration county in the west central Lowlands of Scotland lying to the north of the River Clyde.
-Dunbartonshire borders Perthshire to the north, Stirlingshire to the east, Lanarkshire and Renfrewshire to the south, and Argyllshire to the west.
+Dunbartonshire borders Perthshire to the north, Stirlingshire to the east, Lanarkshire and Renfrewshire (historic) to the south, and Argyllshire to the west.

 The county covered a similar area to the earldom and later duchy of Lennox.
 The historic county gives its name to two of Scotland's modern council areas, being East Dunbartonshire and West Dunbartonshire.